Prajktayeole/Bharat-Intern-project/README.md

 # Task-2
 Predication of Wine quality using linear regression WineQT.csv file contain the Dataset for these Project.
+Bharat intern Task-2.mp4 file contain the working done by me on WineQT Dataset
 # Task-3
 Predication of House price using linear regression HousePricePredication.xlsx-Sheet1.csv file contain the Dataset.